Klaus Reichenbach: Football administration

 German fans at the Germany-Ecuador match at the Ruhrstadion in Bochum for the FIFA World Cup 2006 in Germany, which Reichenbach helped to organize.

 Reichenbach has been consistently active in football administration since 1990.
-From its founding on 6 October 1990 until he stepped down on 23 April 2016, Reichenbach was president of the Saxony Football Association (SFV).
-He was subsequently named its honorary president.
+From its founding in 1990 until he stepped down in April 2016, Reichenbach was president of the Saxony Football Association (SFV), and was subsequently named its honorary president.
 He was also vice-president of the Northeastern German Football Association (NOFV) and from 1997 to 2016, a member of the board of the German Football Association (DFB).

-He was heavily involved in organizing major football events, serving as the Head of the Organization Committee for the Leipzig branch office for the 2006 FIFA World Cup and in the Dresden branch office for the 2011 FIFA Women's World Cup.
-For his contributions, he received the Silver and Gold Honorary Pins from the DFB and was later named an Honorary Member.
+He was heavily involved in organizing major football events, serving as the Head of the Organization Committee for the Leipzig branch office during the 2006 FIFA World Cup, and in the Dresden branch office during the 2011 FIFA Women's World Cup.
+For his contributions, he received the Silver and Gold Honorary Pins from the DFB, and was later named an Honorary Member.
 DFB President Reinhard Grindel acknowledged that Reichenbach "has given much to football in eastern Germany for more than a quarter of a century," noting specifically that the "smooth merger of DFB and DFV also bears his signature."

 Personal life

-Reichenbach is Protestant and has two children and multiple grandchildren.
+Reichenbach is a Protestant, has two children, and multiple grandchildren.
 He says he has maintained very good ties to his birthplace of Altenburg, since he has a large family connection there.
 During his 25-year tenure as president of the Saxon Football Association, Reichenbach acknowledged that balancing his demanding role with family life was a concern, joking that his wife would not have been particularly happy had he spent every weekend attending matches rather than with his family.
 Despite his professional involvement in football, Reichenbach has stated he was never a passionate stadium fan, preferring instead to watch matches on television at home where he could enjoy the games in peace.